2022 Hurricane Season Outlook

 With all of these factors top of mind, our team of experts meteorologists are predicting an above average hurricane season.

 There is a 49% of an above average hurricane season in 2022.
 There is a 39% chance of a normal season, and just a 12% chance of a below normal hurricane season.

 Based on the statistical model forecasts from our Earth Networks’ meteorology team, our forecasters are predicting 18 named storms, 9 hurricanes, and 4 major hurricanes.
 As you can see in the chart above, our forecast reveals an above average hurricane season ahead.

 Overall, we can expect a 2022 hurricane season reflecting the following forecast quantities for storms and hurricanes:

 Are you prepared for this hurricane season? 🌀⛈

 This hurricane season will be full of storms, hurricanes, and major hurricanes.
 Our team of expert meteorologists has the accuracy and expertise to help you effectively plan and maintain your operations.
-Contact us today to see how the expert meteorologists at Earth Networks, in addition to our weather monitoring and alerting tools, can help you get through the 2021 hurricane season.
+Contact us today to see how the expert meteorologists at Earth Networks, in addition to our weather monitoring and alerting tools, can help you safely navigate 2022 hurricane season.